OBERATAR000/Estee-Lauder-TO-Final/README.md

 Designed an app using Swift, SwiftUI, and XCode for the Estee Lauder App Design Challenge hosted by the non-profit Kode With Klossy.
+Core features include multiple screens, browsing features, and user-friendly UI.